 It is our position that presenting the Project in isolation without considering the cumulative effects of other proposed all-season road and mining projects in the region under-represents the potential impacts of the project.
+AFN holds the position that a regional assessment is absolutely necessary to assess the impacts of potential mineral development activity and its supporting infrastructure in the Ring of Fire.
 Once operating, all-season roads like this one will enable extensive mineral exploration development activities with widespread cumulative effects on our people, our way of life, our community well-being, and our inherent and established Aboriginal and Treaty rights.